Can You Weld Galvanized Steel? Best Beginner’s Guide

 - Use welding consumables with strong cleaning action and low silicon content.

-- Weld with techniques that burn the zinc coating before it contacts the puddle.
+- Weld with techniques that burn the coating before it contacts the puddle.

-Always remember it’s not recommended for jobs with demanding service conditions and always avoid inhaling the fumes.
+Always remember that welding over zinc is not recommended for jobs with demanding service conditions, and always avoid inhaling the fumes.

 Let’s start with what joint modifications you can make to get better results.